aplteam/Tatin/docs/SemanticVersioning.md

 ... are _also_ considered to be different packages.

-Tatin reflects that by listing all major versions of a package when this user command is invoked:
+Tatin reflects that in several ways, for example by listing all major versions of a package when this user command is invoked:

 ```
       ]tatin.ListPackages